Carryforward Account definition

 • Any dividends paid or distributions made to a Limited Partner during the time following the prior Incentive Allocation Time, if any, and the current Incentive Allocation Time, shall be added to such Limited Partner’s capital account for purposes of calculating the Incentive Allocation and Loss Carryforward Account.

-• The balance of the Loss Carryforward Account maintained for a Class, if any, shall be subject to a proportionate reduction in connection with: (i) any dividend or other distribution payable by the Fund in respect of such Class (to the extent such dividends and other distributions paid in respect of such Class are not reinvested in Units of such Class); or (ii) any repurchase by the Fund of Units of such Class.
+• The balance of the Loss Carryforward Account, if any, shall be subject to a proportionate reduction as of the day following: (i) the payment by the Fund of any dividend or other distribution to shareholders (unless the full amount thereof is reinvested in shares of the Fund); and (ii) any repurchase by the Fund of its shares.

 • Any portion of the gain up to (***) of the gain shall be applied to reduce the Deficit Carryforward Account balance (but not below zero).